Vector4-new/ecsr-web-executor/README.md

 Won't be maintained; it's already enough of a headache to develop.
 Has custom functions, but not really.

+## Loading
+Turn on developer mode.
+Select "Load unpacked," and select the folder.
+Make sure the extension is turned on.
+When you join a game, just open the extension window from the extensions list and run your code.

 ## Updating
 This was and is a fucking nightmare to work on.
 Good luck.